boundary/boundary-event-plugins/nagios/README.md

 in another location please subsitute the correct path for `/usr/local/nagios` in the commands below.

 ### Checking for Prerequisites
 Check to ensure that curl and unzip are installed on the Nagios system.
+These commands are required to complete the installation of the integration.

 #### curl
 1. Become the nagios user or the user underwhich the Nagios process runs (typically `nagios`).